CarlosYinn/printed-traces/README.md

 ## About the Project

-During the 1880s, Chinese children were demographically rare in the United States, yet they appeared with striking frequency in press coverage, legal proceedings, and political debate.
-Their scarcity, paradoxically, made them hyper-visible.
-As the only members of Chinese communities who could claim unambiguous birthright citizenship under the Fourteenth Amendment, they occupied a uniquely contested legal position, and newspapers played an active role in shaping how that position was understood by the public.
+This project examines how U.S. newspapers between 1880 and 1885 wrote about Chinese children: their schooling, their presence in American communities, and their place in national debates over race, citizenship, and belonging.
+The window is bracketed by the Chinese Exclusion Act of 1882 and the *Tape v.
+Hurley* school-access case of 1885, a contested period for how the press portrayed Chinese youth.

-The project traces a discursive shift across the study period: early coverage tended to frame Chinese children through missionary narratives and cultural curiosity, while by the mid-1880s, newspapers increasingly emphasized public schooling, legal rights, and racial conflict.
-This shift coincided with landmark cases such as *In re Look Tin Sing* (1884) and *Tape v.
-Hurley* (1885).
+The underlying corpus is 1,535 newspaper pages drawn from the Library of Congress's *Chronicling America* archive across seven keyword searches (*Chinese student*, *Chinese school*, *Chinese girl*, *Chinese children*, *Chinese child*, *Chinese boy*, *Chinese education*), spanning 323 titles and 53 states and territories.
+Pages were OCR-extracted, classified into core/secondary relevance tiers, and passed through a reprint-detection pipeline that reconstructs propagation chains for telegraphically reprinted stories.
+Two LDA topic models were then trained with MALLET at K=25: S1 over 946 originals and S2 over a 161-document deduplicated subset.
+The resulting topics were labeled and grouped into ten thematic categories that drive filtering and color encoding across the site's interactive map and analysis pages.

-## What's in This Repo
+## Repository Layout

-- `docs/` — VitePress source for the site (Markdown content, theme, components)
+- `docs/`: VitePress source for the site (Markdown content, theme, components)
-  - `introduction/`, `methodology/`, `dataset/`, `analysis/`, `map/` — site sections
+  - `introduction/`, `methodology/`, `dataset/`, `analysis/`, `map/`: site sections
-  - `.vitepress/theme/` — custom theme, components, and styles
+  - `.vitepress/theme/`: custom theme, components, and styles
-  - `public/` — static assets (favicons, images, tiles)
+  - `public/`: static assets (favicons, images, tiles)
-- `data/` — supporting data (raw Newberry Atlas source data is gitignored due to size)
+- `data/`: supporting data (raw Newberry Atlas source data is gitignored due to size)
-- `scripts/` — scripts used to construct the dataset and prepare visualizations
+- `scripts/`: scripts used to construct the dataset and prepare visualizations
-- `.github/workflows/deploy.yml` — GitHub Actions workflow that builds and deploys to GitHub Pages
+- `.github/workflows/deploy.yml`: GitHub Actions workflow that builds and deploys to GitHub Pages

 ## Local Development